- Adaptation philosophy

 This article mainly covers the automatic adaptations provided by Flutter in case 1 on Android and iOS.

-For case 2, Flutter bundles the means to produce the appropriate effects of the platform conventions but does not adapt automatically when app design choices are needed.
-For a discussion, see #8410 and http://bit.ly/flutter-adaptive-widget-problem.
+For case 2, Flutter bundles the means to produce the appropriate effects of the platform conventions but doesn’t adapt automatically when app design choices are needed.
+For a discussion, see issue #8410 and the Material/Cupertino adaptive widget problem definition.

-For an example of an app using different information architecture structures on Android and iOS but sharing the same content code, see https://github.com/flutter/samples/tree/master/platform_design.
+For an example of an app using different information architecture structures on Android and iOS but sharing the same content code, see the platform_design code samples.

 Flutter provides the navigation patterns seen on Android and iOS and also automatically adapts the navigation animation to the current platform.